micromaomao/blog/content/linux-ick/en.md

                unsigned int flags, struct pt_regs *regs)
 ```

 Let's try running it again, but this time after the `fork`, we will break on it.
-We will first use GDB to find out the process's memory map, for our reference:
+We will first use GDB to find out the process's memory map, for our reference later.
+In our VM:

 <pre>
-<span class="comment">In our VM:</span>
 root@9ba6f25d9dac:/# gdb ./fork-test
 <font color="#75507B"><b>GNU gdb (Debian 13.1-3) 13.1</b></font>
 <span class="irrelevant">...</span>